 Leave No Trace – Pick up Your Horse’s Road Apples

 Several staging areas for trail rides in a variety of Central Coast locations are in residential neighborhoods.
 Those neighbors don’t want to see plops of horse poop left in an irresponsible manner.
 Other staging areas are in public places like the beach and state parks.
 If we want to keep trail access open, we need to be responsible, considerate neighbors.
-That means don’t leave your horse’s road apples behind in staging areas.
+That means don’t leave your horse’s road apples behind in staging areas, or where a business allows you to tie your horse while you dine or sip.
 Be prepared to manage your horse’s droppings on the road.
+If at a business, look for a provided fork and bucket to dump your manure into.

 Helpful Tips for Managing Your Horse’s Road Apples